 CopyCat: AI Copy That Partners Actually Understand

 Over 80% of Porter's delivery partners struggle to read the app's English copy.
-CopyCat pairs a persona-first tonal matrix with AI tooling so every screen speaks partner — it won the company AI hackathon and entered the org's workflow.
+CopyCat pairs a persona-first tonal matrix with AI tooling so every screen speaks partner.
+It won the company AI hackathon and entered the org's workflow.

 the number that matters